lucasresck/pde/README.md

 # pde

-Assignment codes for Partial Differential Equations (2020, FGV-EMAp).
+Assignments codes for Partial Differential Equations (2020), in Applied Mathematics course at Getulio Vargas Foundation.